 The mistake may not even be work-related.
 Losing a game while paired with the boss at the company picnic is just as bad as, if not worse than, falling asleep at your desk.
 Refusing to participate in the boss' latest Zany Scheme (which may or may not be illegal) could also bring the axe, as can refusing to spend personal time babysitting his bratty kids or entertaining his demanding relatives.
-(Or, agreeing to, and then doing a subpar job).

 Fortunately, a boss who'll fire you for such asinine reasons will also be just as capricious in his hiring, and the fired character often gets their job back anyway, either by the end of the episode or by the start of the next one— making the lack of job security more of a Running Gag than a real threat to their well-being.

 Scrooge: You're fired!
 And be back here at work all the more early tomorrow to make up for the time you lost by getting fired today!Huey Dewey or Louie: Poor Unca Donald, Unca Scrooge fires him at least once a week!

 1. Working with shining Scrooge's coins to slave-like conditions.